fuqu-io/laravel-ids2keys/README.md

 # Overview
 You'll be able to use model ids or obfuscated model keys interchangeably on your existing routes WITHOUT custom model binding resolution logic.
 0. request comes in
-0. obfuscated key is translated to normal id
+0. obfuscated keys are translated to normal ids (on route {params} and request->inputs)
 0. standard route model binding takes place

 # Composer Installation